-- Research methods training within your department, and other departments as appropriate; - Researcher development courses and opportunities delivered by the Social Sciences Division and open to all doctoral students; - Training provided by the University such as the Careers Service, IT Services, the Language Centre, and the Bodleian Library.
+- 1. Research methods training within your department, and other departments as appropriate. - 2.
+Researcher development courses and opportunities delivered by the Social Sciences Division and open to all doctoral students. - 3.
+Training provided by the University such as the Careers Service, IT Services, the Language Centre, and the Bodleian Library.

-2.5.2 What is a Training Needs Analysis?
+5.3.2 What is a Training Needs Analysis?

 Throughout your degree, students are encouraged to reflect and think strategically about their ongoing development as a researcher.
-Students are expected to complete the Training Needs Analysis (TNA) at the start of their studies and thereafter on an annual basis.
+Students are expected to complete the Training Needs Analysis (TNA) at the start of their studies and thereafter on an annual basis, the form and guidance is can be found inside Graduate Student Reporting system (note that your access to the TNA is not limited to the GSR reporting windows).
 This will help students work with their supervisors to develop bespoke training and development objectives each year.
 These are not formally assessed by the department, but the TNA is discussed during the Transfer of Status interview to ensure that the examiners are satisfied with the student's training.